VonHeikemen/devlog/content/tools/extending-the-deno-cli-using-a-shell-function.md

 typescript x.x
 ```

 With this new knowledge we can solve our problem.
-Let's put it in the function.
+Let's use that in our function.

 ```sh
 deno()